rmaicle/latex-templates/guide-doc/01_introduction.md

-### PDF
+### Portable Document Format

-A *PDF* file is a file format based on the PostScript language developed by Adobe in the 1990s.
-A PDF file encapsulates a complete description of a document which includes fonts, vector graphics and raster images and other information needed.

-A PDF file is a file format based on the PostScript language that encapsulates a complete description of a document which includes fonts, vector graphics, raster images and other information.
+Portable Document Format (PDF) refers to a file format based on the PostScript language that encapsulates a complete description of a document which includes fonts, vector graphics, raster images and other information.

-PDF was a proprietary format developed by Adobe until it was released as an open standard on July 1, 2008.
+_PDF_ was developed by Adobe as a proprietary format and later released as an open standard on July 1, 2008.
 It was then published by the International Organization for Standardization as ISO 32000-1:2008 in the same year.

-ISO 32000-1:2008 which references version 1.7 of the PDF specification contains proprietary technologies defined only by Adobe.
+ISO 32000-1:2008 references version 1.7 of the PDF specification which contains proprietary technologies defined only by Adobe.
 These proprietary technologies that are not standardized and whose specifications are published only on Adobe's website are not supported